 Likewise, construction activities throughout the country were halted due to the pandemic restrictions, leading to a spike in demand for home construction.
 The pandemic also drove many people to relocate or renovate their homes in response to shifting needs.
 Consequently, the demand for construction services grew.

-Building Versus Buying a Home in Florida
+Building vs. buying a home in Florida

 The rising demand for existing homes in Florida has driven up prices beyond the reach of an increasing portion of the population.
 If you’re among these people, it is cheaper to build rather than buy the home you want.